Candesartan: Effects, Dosage & Why It's the Best Alternative for Ramipril Cough

 Hepatic impairment

-In mild to moderate hepatic impairment, therapy should begin at the lowest dose, as candesartan is metabolised in the liver.
+With mild to moderate liver dysfunction, it should be started at the lowest dose, as candesartan is metabolised in the liver.
 In severe hepatic impairment or cholestasis, candesartan is contraindicated.

-The brite app provides revealing insights into how candesartan is managed in everyday practice.
-The dominant theme is clearly the switch from ramipril — and how long patients tolerate the dry cough before they or their doctor make the connection.
+The brite app provides revealing insights into how candesartan is handled in everyday practice.
+The dominant topic is clearly the switch from ramipril – and how long patients tolerate the dry cough before they or their doctor make the connection.

 Note The following insights are based on anonymised analysis of brite app users and do not replace clinical studies.